osm2vectortiles/osm2vectortiles/docs/serve-raster-tiles-docker.md

 ```

 Now run Docker via the command line to serve raster tiles.
-This will serve the current directory at port 80.
-If your machine is accessible at port 80 you can already see your map.
+The raster tiles will be exposed at port 8080 of your Docker host.

 ```bash
 docker run -v $(pwd):/data -p 8080:80 klokantech/tileserver-mapnik